Software-Chasers-2020/Waste-Eiminator-Project/README.md

 Blogs with attractive UI to spread awareness among people about waste management.
 Also blogs in different languages will make people understand better the importance of waste management.

 8. Social Media handle-
-As the youth is the heart of our nation and as a most the people today use social media, we have also created our pages on various social media platforms to increase communication with the people and grab their attention.
+As the youth is the heart of our nation and as most of the people today use social media, we have also created our pages on various social media platforms to increase communication with the people and grab their attention.

 We have also created a web app for providing easy , quick and handy access to the people.